-GPS freq ref 10 MHz freq ref Video freq ref Internal frq ref The FREQUENCY REF menu item is used to select the type of frequency reference being used for the 5600MSC.
-In all cases the sync and DARS outputs are driven from a common oscillator and therefore are clock locked to each other (i.e. they do not drift with respect to each other) When set to different reference sources and the appropriate reference is supplied, the phasing of the sync and DARS outputs is affected as shown in Figure 3-2 to Figure 3-8.
-Note that the DARS lock source is set using the AES Lock Type menu item on the AES/DARS OUT branch of the OUTPUT menu tree. (see section 3.6.12.4.)
+GPS freq ref 10 MHz freq ref Video freq ref Internal frq ref The FREQUENCY REF menu item is used to select the type of frequency reference to be used by the 5600MSC.
+In all cases the sync and DARS outputs are driven from a common oscillator and therefore are clock locked to each other (i.e. they do not drift with respect to each other).
+When set to the different possible reference sources and the appropriate reference is supplied, the phasing of the sync and DARS outputs is affected as shown in Figure 3-2 to Figure 3-8.
+Note that the DARS lock source is set using the AES Lock Type menu item on the AES/DARS OUT branch of the OUTPUT menu tree.
+(See section 3.6.12.5.)